Violin Concerto in C (Beethoven)

 The Violin Concerto in C major, WoO 5 is a concerto by Ludwig van Beethoven dating from between 1790 and 1792.

 Description

 Only a 259-bar fragment of the first movement in Beethoven's handwriting survives, and is kept in the Gesellschaft der Musikfreunde in Vienna.
 There is extensive debate about whether this fragment represents a part of a finished movement (or indeed an entire concerto), the rest of which has subsequently been lost, or whether the movement was never completed.

-The work is scored for solo violin, flute, two oboes, two bassoons, two French horns and strings.
+The work is scored for solo violin, flute, two oboes, two bassoons, two horns and strings.

 Completions

 On a number of occasions since its rediscovery in 1870, the work has undergone several attempts at reconstructions by others, including Josef Hellmesberger, Juan Manen, August Wilhelmj, Wilfried Fischer, and Cees Nieuwenhuizen - often with considerable criticism with the way the work has been handled.

 The first scholarly edition of the work was published by Willy Hess in 1961.